At Mum & You, we’re big on giving back to our communities.

 High street baby retailer JoJo Maman Bebe also provides donation drop-off points in-store as part of their From a Mother to Another campaign.
 You can drop off out-grown clothes in certain stores, which will then pass on the donated goods to their baby bank partners including Baby Basics & Little Village baby banks and Trussell Trust foodbanks amongst some smaller charities helping across the UK and Ireland.
 As a thank you, you will also receive a £5 voucher to spend in-store.

 As of July 2021, high street retailer Boots joined forces with The Hygiene Bank, offering donation points across 400 stores in the UK.
 The Hygiene Bank is a grassroots charity that supports families and individuals across the UK by giving hygiene, personal care & household cleaning products to those in need.
-We at Mum & You also support The Hygiene Bank with our donations of nappies, wipes and stock as well as offering our customers the chance to make a £2 donation to The Hygiene Bank at checkout.
+We at Mum & You also support The Hygiene Bank with regular donations of our eco nappies, our plastic free wipes and toiletries, as well as offering our customers the chance to make a £2, £5, £10 or £20 donation to The Hygiene Bank at checkout.
 Last year, we raised £2,788 for The Hygiene Bank with thanks to our generous customers!

 Similarly, Boots have also launched e-vouchers on Boots.com, for customers to donate directly to The Hygiene Bank to help people living in Hygiene Poverty.
 By purchasing this product, it makes a donation of £3.00, £5.00 or £10.00 dependent upon your selection which helps to provide essential hygiene products to people across the UK experiencing poverty.
 This is a fantastic option for those who are unable to get out or travel to donation points.